 At one point I counted 75 containers of aloe vera plants!

-(Yes, I do feel somewhat deprived, but I know that as soon as I have space I can quickly multiply what aloe vera plants I have again).
+(Yes, I did feel somewhat deprived, but I knew that as soon as I had space I could multiply what aloe vera plants I had again).

-Meantime, I'm learning to find other sources for aloe vera, like other mortals who don't have a room full of large aloe vera plants.
+Meantime, I started learning to find other sources for aloe vera, like other mortals who don't have a room full of large aloe vera plants.

 I have many more stories, and good information to share with you about individual healing herbs, and about the wonderful aloe vera - which is not a cactus as some say, but part of a fascinating desert lily family from Africa.
-Use the links to the left and below to read more specific pages.
+Use the links on this page to read more specific pages.

 Blessings & Thanks for coming by,